sebastienwood/sebastienwood.github.io/_posts/2019-4-13-TricksCompendium.md

 ## 1x1 Convolution
 (bottleneck)

 A 1x1 convolution is a special kind of 3D convolution.
-It means the receptive field is 1x1xk where k is the depth of the receptive field.
+It means the receptive field is $1\times 1\times k$ where $k$ is the depth of the receptive field.
 It helps to synthetize across the feature maps to keep only the relevant features.

 ## Dilated Convolutions
 (ops)